 Finally, you have to season the patty generously with salt and pepper.
-Cheese is of course a must, and dry and flavorful cheeses work best.
-We use an aged cheddar cheese from Leivonmäki, made exclusively for us.
+Cheese is a must in a delicious burger!
+A rich and easily melted cheese is a great option.
+We use Finnish cheddar cheese.

 And that is the short version of how you make amazing patties.